Job alerts with n8n or Zapier

 What does this cost?

-Two credits a week (one per page) — about 8–9 credits a month, well inside the free plan’s 100 credits while you evaluate.
+Two credits a week (one per page) comes to about 8 or 9 credits a month, well inside the free plan’s 100 credits while you evaluate.